 What is a Herniated Disc?

-A slipped disc could be caused by a traumatic injury, or it may result from normal “wear and tear,” a natural process we call disc degeneration.
+Most common causes of a slipped disc could be caused by a traumatic injury, or it may result from normal “wear and tear,” a natural process we call disc degeneration.

 Herniated Disc Symptoms

 Symptoms of a herniated disc can vary from person to person, and range from mild to severe.
 Occasionally, a slipped disc may manifest with no outward symptoms at all.
 Herniated discs mostly happen in your lower back (lumbar spine), and they can also happen in your neck (cervical spine).

 Herniated disc in the neck symptoms: